UAE Personal Data Protection Law (PDPL)

 - Enhance regulatory alignment

-Enable organizations to meet UAE legal requirements and harmonize with global data protection standards.
+Enable organizations to meet UAE legal requirements and harmonize with global data protection standards, reducing the risk of non-compliance penalties.

 - Increase audit readiness

-Promote the maintenance of clear documentation and evidence, making it easier to demonstrate compliance during regulatory reviews.
+Promote the maintenance of clear documentation and evidence, making it easier to demonstrate compliance during regulatory reviews or investigations.

 - Support secure data transfers